Workflows

 return response.value if response.HasField("value") else False

-value = await until("Value is stored", context, value_is_stored)
+value = await until(

 const value = await until(